bspaans/python-mingus/doc/wiki/tutorialMidiFileOut.rst

 >>> MidiFileOut.write_NoteContainer("test.mid", nc)

-As in the !FluidSynth module you can set the channel and velocity on Notes by setting the `channel` and `velocity` attributes.
-And again, to change the tempo you can set the `bpm` attribute on a !NoteContainer.
+As in the FluidSynth module you can set the channel and velocity on Notes by setting the `channel` and `velocity` attributes.
+And again, to change the tempo you can set the `bpm` attribute on a NoteContainer.

 ----